Students from the United States

 Check for oustanding balance

-It is university policy that total assessed tuition and fees, for the loan period, be deducted from your student loan if available.
+It is university policy that total assessed tuition and fees, for the student aid period, be deducted from your student aid if available.
 This amount includes both the Federal Loan amount and the Grant amount.
 It is your responsibility to check your account balance in PAWS to ensure that there is no outstanding balance.
 View your account summary in the Tuition and Fees channel in PAWS.

 Register with the National Student Loans Service Centre